shreya-lingayat/DSA/README.md

 # DSA
-This Repository will have all me DSA Codes
+This Repository will have all my DSA Codes